sl4Jd/multiscale_physics_sandbox/README.md

-hopefully this turns into engine someday
+hopefully this turns into something cool before i start uni